-In first class cricket, Adams totalled 950 runs in the season and helped Notts to a third place finish in the Championship table.
-His bowling was also regularly called upon by captain Tim Robinson and he sent down over 300 overs in Championship cricket, claiming 23 wickets with his left arm spin.
+In First-Class cricket, Adams totalled 950 runs in the season and helped Notts to a third place finish in the Championship table.
+His bowling was also regularly called upon by captain Tim Robinson and he sent down more than 300 overs in Championship cricket, claiming 23 wickets with his left arm spin.

 Jimmy Adams put in some impressive performances for Nottinghamshire in Sunday League cricket.
-He averaged over 60 with the bat in the competition with a top score of 93 not out against Surrey.
-He bowled frequently in limited overs matches and also kept wicket on a couple of occasions.
+He averaged over 60 with the bat in the competition, with a top score of 93 not out against Surrey.
+He bowled frequently in limited-overs matches and kept wicket on a couple of occasions.
 In summing up his single summer with Nottinghamshire, the County’s Yearbook concluded that he had made ‘a very worthwhile contribution to the side.’